-With so many software options to choose from, picking the right one for your needs can be overwhelming.
+With so many online course software options to choose from, picking the right one for your needs can be overwhelming.

 We built this ecourse platform buyer’s guide to save you time and help make the best possible decision for hosting your courses.

 As a $46 billion market, online courses are a great opportunity for many different types of creators and entrepreneurs.

 A few reasons you might want to create and sell an online course are:

 Everyone has something to teach.

 You might already know what that something is.